philli123gaming/MyTaskapp/README.md

 and implement features to filter tasks based on categories. - should be easy - done Save/Load Tasks: Add functionality to save tasks to a file when the program exits and load them back when the program starts again.
 This can be achieved using file I/O operations. - done
-(did use my background loader code for this)
+(did use my background loader code for this) consider making options so that the code can ask if u want to use tkinker of not

+After spending a lot of time learning tkinter for use in my project I think I can finally start working on integrating a tkinker gui into my app im not really sure how to go about this and so ive gone about creating a branch where I will be doing all my work in

 to improve I want to add: